 A suitability determination as it relates to an individual’s background investigation is spelled out in

 Title 5 Code of Federal Regulations 731 (5 CFR 731).
 According to the DCSA, suitability determinations are “those determinations based on a person's character or conduct that may have an impact on the integrity or efficiency of the service.”
 The determination is based on the presence or absence of one or more of the specific factors outlined in 5 CFR 731.

-Visit the DCSA website to read more about suitability and background investigations.
+DCSA website to read more about suitability and background investigations.

 The purpose of suitability adjudication is to reduce the potential for abuse of the public trust and to ensure government-wide uniformity and fairness for applicants, appointees, and employees.

 - Voluntarily reported and unfavorable information